react-page/react-page/README.md

 [![Join newsletter](https://img.shields.io/badge/join-newsletter-00cc99.svg)](http://eepurl.com/bKT3N9)
 [![Follow twitter](https://img.shields.io/badge/follow-twitter-00cc99.svg)](https://twitter.com/_aeneasr)
 [![Follow GitHub](https://img.shields.io/badge/follow-github-00cc99.svg)](https://github.com/arekkas)

-The ORY Editor is part of the ORY Content Toolchain, which is a set of tools that helps you build, distribute and manage your (awesome) content.

-Want a closer look and experience what the ORY Editor can do?
+The ORY Editor is an highly extensible WYSI (what you see is) layout editor for rich HTML content (rich text, videos, applets, tables, twitter feeds, ...).
+If you are fed up with the limitations of `contenteditable`, you are in the right place.

+The ORY Editor is used at Germany's largest (~800k uniques per month) E-Learning Website [www.serlo.org](http://de.serlo.org) to improve the wiki experience.

+We use the ORY Editor for [ORY Sites](#ory-sites), a tool for creating websites.
+It's similar to squarespace, but it works offline, the sites you created are stored *on your device*, and you are able to add your own layouts and plugins to it.

 Check out our demo at [editor.ory.am](http://editor.ory.am/)!

 *Please Note:* The features, APIs and docs of the ORY Editor are new and very young.
 We cannot always guarantee backwards compatibility but we try our best!
 We are looking for your help also to find issues and